 After the arrival of our third son, Andrew, I became severely ill and was eventually diagnosed with Crohn’s Disease.
 After suffering from the terrible side effects of steroids, antibiotics, and immunosuppressant drug therapy, I decided to do some research of my own.
 I had become pregnant with my fourth child, Juliette and being on those medications was no longer an option!
 I soon discovered that my symptoms could be controlled simply by the food I put in my body.
 As a result of my lifestyle change, I was able to carry to term and give birth to a healthy baby girl.

-My diet is based loosely on the Specific Carbohydrate Diet, not only am I gluten free, but more specifically TRUE gluten free which eliminates all grains and corn.
+My diet is based loosely on the Specific Carbohydrate Diet.
 Eating as clean and natural as possible is very essential to restoring your body’s health, by eating mostly organic produce and grass fed, antibiotic free meat.
 I honestly believe that everyone can benefit from this lifestyle.
 These food restrictions may not seem fun, but I am healthy, happy, and grateful to be completely medicine free!
 I have made it my goal in life to make these foods easy to create, beautiful and delicious.

 Just so you know, I am not a writer and am not computer savvy.
 This is purely my way of helping others with similar intolerances and diseases or for those just wishing to follow a healthier lifestyle.